INTRODUCTION

 When you pray, go into your room, close the door

 Many Jewish families had prayer rooms for their private devotion.
 It was known as “upper room” because it was on the upper level of the house.
-Jesus suggested that room for private devotion with God.
-He specified to close the door to be free from domestic distractions.
+Jesus suggested that room for private devotions towards God.
+He specified the closing of the door so as to be free from domestic distractions.
 Besides our prayer services with the community, Jesus also recommended personal prayer in seclusion with his Father.

 Pray to your Father who is with you in secret

-When Jesus taught his disciples how to pray, he started the prayer, “Our Father who art in heaven.”
-Thus, Jesus gave us the privilege to call God as our Father.
-The first part of that prayer is praise and worship of Father.
+When Jesus taught his disciples to pray, he taught them to pray in the words, “Our Father who art in heaven….”, thus giving us the privilege to address God as our Father.
+The first part of that prayer consists of praise and worship of the Father.
 Jesus assures the presence of the Father with the person who prays.
 When Moses prayed on Mount Sinai and Jesus prayed in solitude, they experienced the presence of the Father.

 God the Father knows even the secrets of our life.
-The reward of prayer is for our loyalty to Him, along with our praise and worship.
-God knows what we need and will provide them like the parents provide for their children.
+The reward of prayer is the grace of loyalty to Him, along with our praise and worship.
+God knows what we need and will provide the same the way parents provide for their children.
 “Your heavenly Father knows that you need them all.
-But seek first the kingdom [of God] and his righteousness, and all these things will be given you besides” (Mt 6:32-33).
+But seek first the kingdom [of God] and His righteousness, and all these things will be given you besides” (Mt 6:32-33).
 God will grant our spiritual requests.
-There can be unanswered prayers for our material needs, like the parents’ denial of some non-essential or harmful requests from children.
-So, we have to submit to the will of the Father as Jesus prayed at Gethsemane, “My Father, if it is possible, let this cup pass from me; yet, not as I will, but as you will” (Mt 26:39).
+There can be unanswered prayers for our material needs, like parental denial of some non-essential or harmful requests from children.
+So, we have to submit to the will of the Father.
+As Jesus prayed at Gethsemane, “My Father, if it is possible, let this cup pass from me; yet, not as I will, but as you will” (Mt 26:39).

-Jesus is also in favor of public worship because he regularly attended synagogue services and sacrifices in the Temple.
-The theme here is the private and personal prayer.
-That shall not be intended for public appeal.
-Jesus also went in solitude to mountains (Mt 14:23; Mk 6:46; Jn 6:15) and gardens (Mt 26:36) to pray in private.
-Prayer for Jesus was his communion with God.
+Jesus is also in favour of public worship because he regularly attended the synagogue services (Mk 11:15-19; Jn 7:1-37).
+The focus here is private and personal prayer.
+Such prayer shall not be intended for public appeal.
+Jesus also availed of solitude in the mountains (Mt 14:23; Mk 6:46; Jn 6:15) and in gardens (Mt 26:36) for the purpose of praying in private.
+For Jesus, prayer was being in communion with God.

 (7) When you pray, do not use a lot of words, as the Gentiles do, for they imagine that the more they say, the more chance they have of being heard.

-After contrasting with the Jewish hypocrites, Jesus used a Gentile model that also the Christians should avoid.
-Jesus noticed that the prayers of Gentiles were wordy and repetitive with their misunderstanding that by such pleas, they could get favors from their gods.
+After contrasting with the Jewish hypocrites, Jesus mentioned a gentile model that also we Christians should avoid.
+Jesus noticed that the prayers of the gentiles were rather verbose and repetitive, on the presumption that, by such pleas, they could earn favours from their gods.

-Prayer is more than mechanical reciting and repetition of words.
-It is the faithful’s close bond with God keeping His commandments.
-The Christians should express that in their loving relationship with fellow humans who are also God’s children.
+Prayer is more than a mechanical recitation or a repetition of words.
+It is implicit of a close bond of the faithful with God by way of keeping His commandments.
+We Christians should express that in our love relationships with fellow humans who are also God’s children.

-If repetition in prayer is undesirable, does it mean Jesus’ teaching is against the rosary or litany we use?
-Jesus himself had used repeated prayers.
+If repetition in prayer is undesirable, does it mean that Jesus’ teaching is against the rosary or the litany that we use?
+Jesus himself had repeated his prayers.
 While in Gethsemane before his trial and crucifixion, “He left them and withdrew again and prayed a third time, saying the same thing again” (Mt 26:44).
 Repetition in prayer adds to the strength of the appeal.
-However, our spirituality should surpass repetitive and mechanical reciting of prayers with Christian behavior and mental disposition.
+However, with our Christian attitude and mental disposition, our spirituality should help us surpass any mechanical repetition of prayers,

-How the Gentiles used excessive words in their prayer is unclear now.
-However, the Bible records one such instance.
-When Elijah competed on Mount Carmel with 450 prophets of Baal to test whose prayer will be answered, the pagan prophets “called upon Baal from morning to noon, saying, ‘Baal, answer us!’
-But there was no sound, and no one answering” (1 Kings 18:26).
-The pagans had the false notion that the more they pray, better the chance to get a positive response from their gods.
-The Pharisees also had the vain repetition of prayers while their heart was away from God and fellow humans.
-God does not answer based on how much we invoke on him, but on how we live our life and what He considers best for us.
+How exactly the gentiles used excessive verbiage in their prayer is unclear.
+However, the Bible does record one such instance.
+When Elijah competed on Mount Carmel with 450 prophets of Baal to test whose prayer would be answered, the pagan prophets “called upon Baal from morning to noon, saying, ‘Baal, answer us!’
+But there was no sound, and no one answering” (1 Kgs 18:26)!
+The pagans harboured the false notion that the more they prayed, the better were the chances of getting a positive response from their gods.
+The Pharisees also indulged in the vain repetition of prayers while their hearts were far away from God and from their fellow humans.
+God does not answer on the basis of how much we invoke Him, but on how we live our lives and what He considers best for us.

 (8) Do not be like them.
 Your Father knows what you need, even before you ask him.

-Often people are worried about their physical needs.
+Often, people worry about their physical needs.
 For a Christian, that should not be a concern, because God knows the needs of all.
-When the person works for the kingdom of God and leads a righteous life, everything else will be available.
+When a person works for the kingdom of God and leads a righteous life, everything else will be available.
 “So do not worry and say, ‘What are we to eat?’ or ‘What are we to drink?’ or ‘What are we to wear?’
 All these things the pagans seek.
 Your heavenly Father knows that you need them all.
 But seek first the kingdom [of God] and his righteousness, and all these things will be given you besides” (Mt 6:31-33).

-According to the Catechism of the Catholic Church, “Prayer is the raising of one’s mind and heart to God or the requesting of good things from God” (CCC-2559).
-It also gives importance to humility as our disposition in prayer.
+According to the Catechism of the Catholic Church, “Prayer is the raising of one’s mind and heart to God, or the requesting of good things from God” (CCC 2559).
+It also emphasizes the importance of humility in our disposition to prayer.
 “But when we pray, do we speak from the height of our pride and will, or ‘out of the depths’ of a humble and contrite heart?
 He who humbles himself will be exalted; humility is the foundation of prayer.
 Only when we humbly acknowledge that ‘we do not know how to pray as we ought,’ are we ready to receive freely the gift of prayer.
-‘Man is a beggar before God’” (CCC-2559)
+‘Man is a beggar before God’” (CCC 2559).

-(Mt 6:16) When you fast, do not put on a gloomy face as the hypocrites do.
+(16a) When you fast, do not put on a gloomy face as the hypocrites do.
 They neglect their appearance, so people can see they are fasting.
-Truly I say to you, they have received their reward in full already.
+Truly I say to you, they have received their reward in full already (Mt 6:16).

 When you fast

-When a believer is in the heavenly bliss, the person will not feel hunger or thirst as it happened to Moses and Jesus for forty days.
-The fasting period should be a time focused on God by spending more time on the spiritual growth.
-Fasting shall include reflective reading of the Bible, participation in the liturgy, reconciliation with God and fellow humans, improving life, and helping the needy.
+When a believer is in heavenly bliss, the person will not feel hunger or thirst as had happened in the case of Moses and Jesus for forty days.
+The fasting period should be a time focused on God whereby one spends more time on one’s spiritual growth.
+Fasting shall include a reflective reading of the Bible, participation in the liturgy, reconciliation with God and fellow humans, improving life, and helping the needy.
 Therefore, alms and prayer are interlinked with fasting.
-While favoring the fast, the issue Jesus raised was the wrong intention of fasting and the artificial gesture people used as a show up.
+While favouring fasting, the issue Jesus raised was the wrong intention behind fasting and the contrived gesture people used as a façade.

 People understand and observe fasting in different ways: